 - The Fresno City College Financial Aid Office will download your Dream Act Application information and manually match that application with your Fresno City College Admissions Application record (Early March 2016).

-- The Fresno City College Financial Aid Office will determine if you are eligible for a Board of Governor's Fee Waiver.
+- The Fresno City College Financial Aid Office will determine if you are eligible for a California College Promise Grant (formerly known as the Board of Governor's Fee Waiver).
 Eligibility is determined by financial need and your AB 540 residency status as determined by Admissions & Records (Early March 2016).

 - Create a WebGrants for Students account to monitor your Cal Grant Award.